bingb0t5/im-in/SCHEMA_OR_DATA_MODEL.md

 Important behavioral note:

 - this queue is about membership approval, separate from semi-public request-to-view access
+- join requests now create visible attendee rows in `event_attendees` as `pending_approval`
-- host approval can create attendee rows as `confirmed` or `waitlist` depending on current capacity and waitlist settings
+- host approval promotes those rows to `confirmed` or `waitlist` depending on current capacity and waitlist settings

 ### `attendee_profiles`